Storytel/go-docker-initiator/README.md

 	// Test your integration
 	_, err = exmapleService.Create()
-	assert.Error(t, err)
+	assert.NoError(t, err)
 }
 ```

 ## Notes

-A single image can be easily shared between tests using techniques such as [test suites](https://godoc.org/github.com/stretchr/testify/suite).
+A single image can be easily shared between tests using techniques such as [TableDrivenTests](https://github.com/golang/go/wiki/TableDrivenTests).

-As is often the case, if you have tests set to automatically run on each file-save you might do best to tag the tests running with `go-docker-initiator` to avoid long-running tests.
+As is often the case, if you have tests set to automatically run on each file-save you might do best to tag the tests running with `go-docker-initiator` to avoid running them on-save.

 Tag a file like so: